Hildreth Meière

-Hildreth Meière (/mEaɪEr/, me-AIR) (1892–1961) was an American muralist active in the first half of the twentieth century who is especially known for her Art Deco designs.
-During her 40-year career she completed approximately 100 commissions.
+Hildreth Meière (/mEaɪEr/, me-AIR) (September 3, 1892 — May 2, 1961) was an American muralist active in the first half of the twentieth century who is especially known for her Art Deco designs.
+During her 40-year career, she completed approximately 100 commissions.
 She designed murals for office buildings, churches, government centers, theaters, restaurants, cocktail lounges, ocean liners, and world’s fair pavilions, and she worked in a wide variety of mediums, including paint, ceramic tile, glass and marble mosaic, terracotta, wood, metal, and stained glass.
 Among her extensive body of work are the iconographic interiors at the Nebraska State Capitol in Lincoln, the dynamic roundels of Dance, Drama, and Song at Radio City Music Hall, the apse and narthex mosaics and stained-glass windows at St. Bartholomew's Episcopal Church (Manhattan), and the decoration of the Great Hall at the National Academy of Sciences in Washington, D.C.

 Early life

-Hildreth Meière was born in New York City in 1892.
-After graduating from the Academy of the Sacred Heart, a Catholic girls’ boarding school in Manhattan, Meière spent a year in Florence studying painting with an English artist.
+Hildreth Meière was born in Flushing, Queens, New York City in 1892.
+In 1911, after graduating from the Academy of the Sacred Heart, a Roman Catholic girls’ boarding school in Manhattan, Meière spent a year in Florence studying painting with an English artist.
 The Renaissance frescoes that she saw in Italy had a great impact on the direction her career would take.
 As she later wrote, "I fell in love, once and for all, with mural painting and great beautiful walls.”

 Meière furthered her studies at the Art Students League of New York, the California School of Fine Arts in San Francisco (now the San Francisco Art Institute), the School of the Art Institute of Chicago, and the School of Applied Design for Women in New York where she participated in design competitions administered by the Beaux-Arts Institute of Design.
 During World War I, Meière served her country as a draftsman in the U.S. Navy.